Nules84/CI_PP2_ArtiQuiz/README.md

 ### **NAVIGATION** <a name="navigation"></a>

 * All pages feature at least one navigation button.
-The Home page presents the user with two navigation buttons, the "Start Game" button and the "View Leaderboard" button.
 The buttons are fairly large and easily visible.

 * The Questions page offers the user the ability to exit the game and return to the Home page using the "Return to Home" button.
 Again this button is clearly visible toward the bottom of the page.